 We regularly and carefully review the quality of teaching and, where necessary, takes measures to improve teachers' understanding of how to identify and support vulnerable students.
 We are committed to the continuing professional development of all staff and there are regular opportunities to access a wide range of specialist training in order to develop expertise in meeting the increasingly complex needs of our students.

-Goldwyn contributed to the development of the Mainstream Core Standards by Kent County Council and, where appropriate, we use these to ensure that our teaching conforms to best practice.

-Goldwyn ensures that all teachers and support staff who work with the individual students are aware of the strategies and teaching approaches best suited to meeting the student's needs through Student Profiles.
+Goldwyn Education Group contributed to the development of the Mainstream Core Standards by Kent County Council and, where appropriate, we use these to ensure that our teaching conforms to best practice.
+Goldwyn 6th Form College ensures that all teachers and support staff who work with the individual students are aware of the strategies and teaching approaches best suited to meeting the student's needs through Student Profiles.

-d) how does the school adapt the curriculum and learning environment for students with special educational needs?
+d) how does the college adapt the curriculum and learning environment for students with special educational needs?

-Goldwyn regularly reviews and adapts the curriculum and learning environment to meet the needs of our students.
+Goldwyn 6th Form College regularly reviews and adapts the curriculum and learning environment to meet the needs of our students.
 We value the contribution of ICT to supporting students with complex learning needs and our students have access to a state of the art, high speed network with individual work stations.
-We also value the importance of work-related learning in engaging hard to reach young people and have recently developed our vocational offer through the expansion of Goldwyn College.
+We also value the importance of work-related learning in engaging hard to reach young people and have recently developed our vocational offer.

-Goldwyn adopts the three main principles of the National Curriculum Inclusion Statement and strives to meet the needs of individual students by:-
+Goldwyn 6th Form College strives to meet the needs of individual students by:-